geopm/geopm/docs/source/runtime.rst

 It's important to note that other Linux mechanisms for CPU power management may interfere with performance optimization objectives of GEOPM Agents.
-To achieve optimal performance when deploying a GEOPM Agent that controls CPU frequency or power limits it's recommended that the generic scaling govermernor ``userspace`` is selected while the GEOPM Agent is active.
+To achieve optimal performance when deploying a GEOPM Agent that controls CPU frequency or power limits it's recommended that the generic scaling governor ``userspace`` is selected while the GEOPM Agent is active.
 If ``userspace`` is not available on your system, it may be preferred to select ``performance`` mode while the GEOPM Agent is active.